 The Facts Some charter schools have adoped unions, on January 10, 2010 the Los Angeles Times reported that unions there are even talking about starting their own charter schools.
 The concept is flexible.
 That is the whole point.
 Union resistance, however, has been very inflexible.

-The Facts Charters thrive on parent engagement and many polls show charters have been very successful at it.
+The Facts Charters thrive on parent engagement and many polls show charters have been very successful at engaging parents.
 Regular public schools in contrast have a weak record of engaging parents.
 Parents should have the option of choosing their schools.
 We trust them to choose their children’s health care providers, why not their schools?

-The Bluegrass Institute’s Bluegrass Policy Blog also took a look at how charters in two of the largest charter states, Texas and Florida, did with their African-American kids.
+The Bluegrass Policy Blog also took a look at how charters in two of the largest charter states, Texas and Florida, did with their African-American kids.
 Both states had notably lower scores for African-Americans on the National Assessment of Educational Progress back when KERA began in the early 1990s.
 Today, blacks in both states outscore us.
 The score trend change started around the time both states started their charter school programs and was especially notable in Texas.

 By the way, charter enrollment in both states has skyrocketed since the mid-1990s.
 It is over 100,000 students in both states now.
-Do you really think that would happen if charters were not very popular with parents?
+Do you really think that would happen if charters were not popular with parents?

 Typical Opposition Position Reports show charters don’t do any better, and often do worse than regular public schools.
 For example, a June 2009 report from the Center for Research on Education Outcomes (CREDO) at Stanford University says that charters don’t do well.